appology/parsehubv2/README.md

 # ParseHub v2

-This is an unofficial NodeJS library for [ParseHub](https://www.parsehub.com/), a platform that allows you turn dynamic websites into APIs.
+This is an unofficial Node.js library for [ParseHub](https://www.parsehub.com/), a platform that allows you turn dynamic websites into APIs.

 ## Install it